-First, there is a world’s first mechanical Hebrew calendar, which unlike a Gregorian calendar (also included), it calculates the date based on the 19-year Metonic lunisolar cycle, which you can read more about HERE.
+First, there is the world’s first mechanical Hebrew calendar, which unlike a Gregorian calendar (also included), it calculates the date based on the 19-year Metonic lunisolar cycle, which you can read more about HERE.

 Second, is a so-called “detached” split-seconds chronograph, which consists of 3 column wheels and results in another complication never before seen in the watch world, which you can learn more about HERE.

 Finally, in our opinion, the third highlight area of the watch functionality is its timekeeping regulator which utilizes a three-shaft tourbillon with a spherical balance-spring.